June is Healthy Homes Month

 The U.S. Department of Housing and Urban Development’s (HUD) Office of Lead Hazard Control and Healthy Homes (OLHCHH) has declared June as “National Healthy Homes Month”.
 Its main focus is to bring awareness and action to a variety of health issues caused from within a home dwelling.
-HUD estimates that nearly 6 million homes in the U.S. have moderate to severe physical infrastructure problems.
-These can include water intrusion, injury hazards, pests and HVAC deficiencies to name a few.
+HUD estimates that close to 6 million homes in the U.S. have moderate to severe physical infrastructure problems.
+These can include water intrusion, injury hazards, pests, and HVAC deficiencies to name a few.

 There are a few different ways to assess the health of your home.
-First is to visually inspect your home for cleanliness and to see if there are any issues like water damage or mold.
-You can also look to see if there are any signs of mold or dust collecting on the duct vents and returns.
+Firstly, do a visual inspection of your home for cleanliness and to see if there are any issues like water damage or mold.
+Also, look to see if there are any signs of mold or dust collecting on the duct vents and returns.
 But what about the stuff you can’t see?

 Do-It-Yourself Test Kits

-Building Health Check has many specific kinds of IAQ test kits that are easy to use and includes laboratory analysis with a detailed report of the findings.
-Using a DIY test kit can help to identify and determine how much of an contaminant is present in the area sampled.
-This report is helpful in making plans to remedy any IAQ issue that is found.
+Building Health Check has many specific kinds of IAQ test kits to help you maintain a healthy home.
+Above all, these kits are easy to use and include laboratory analysis with a detailed report of the findings.
+Using a DIY test kit can help to identify and determine how much of a contaminant is present in the area sampled.
+Then a report helps make plans to remedy any IAQ issues.
 There are kits for detecting Allergens, Bacteria, Dust Mites, Formaldehyde, Mold, Mycotoxin, and more.

 What to do if There’s a Problem?

 The scope of the issue will determine the path needed for remediation.
 For example, if there is mold growing in your ducts or HVAC system then, it’s best to contact professionals to hygienically clean the contaminated areas.

 Best Maintenance Practices for Your Home or Property